hIPPYlib-MUQ: A Bayesian Inference Software Framework for Integration of Data with Complex Predictive Models under Uncertainty: The Bayesian inference framework

-We take the prior to be a Gaussian measure, i.e., $\muprior = \GM{\iparpr}{\Cprior}$, and assume that samples from the prior distribution are square-integrable functions in the domain $\D$, i.e. belong to $L^2(\D)$.
-The prior covariance operator $\Cprior$ is constructed to be a trace-class operator to guarantee bounded variance of samples from the prior distribution and well-posedness of the Bayesian inverse problem; see~\citet{Stuart10, Bui-ThanhGhattasMartinEtAl13a, VillaPetraGhattas21} for detailed explanation.
-Specifically, we take $\Cprior := \Acal^{-v} = (-\gamma \Delta + \delta I)^{-v}; \ v > \frac{d}{2}$, where $\gamma$ and $\delta > 0$ control the correlation length and the pointwise variance of the prior operator; see~\citet{VillaPetraGhattas21, LindgrenRueLindstroem11}.
+We take the prior to be a Gaussian measure\footnote{The use of a Gaussian measure (often with Mat\'ern covariance covariance kernel) is a common choice in infinite-dimensional inverse problems, where the inversion parameter is a spatially varying field.
+In hIPPYlib-MUQ, non-Gaussian prior probability distributions can be handled in a case-by-case basis by introducing a nonlinear \emph{invertible} change of variables to map the desired prior distribution to a Gaussian one.}, i.e., $\muprior = \GM{\iparpr}{\Cprior}$, and assume that samples from the prior distribution are square-integrable functions in the domain $\D$, i.e., belong to $L^2(\D)$.
+The prior covariance operator $\Cprior$ is constructed to be a trace-class operator to guarantee bounded variance of samples from the prior distribution and well-posedness of the Bayesian inverse problem~\citep{Stuart10, Bui-ThanhGhattasMartinEtAl13a, VillaPetraGhattas21} for detailed explanation.
+Specifically, we take the prior covariance operator as the inverse of the $v$th power of a Laplacian-like operator, namely $\Cprior := \Acal^{-v} = (-\gamma \Delta + \delta I)^{-v}; \ v > \frac{d}{2}$.
+Here $\gamma$ and $\delta > 0$ control the correlation length and the pointwise variance of the prior operator~\citep{VillaPetraGhattas21, LindgrenRueLindstroem11}.
+These choices of prior ensure that $\Cprior$ is a trace-class operator, guaranteeing bounded pointwise variance and a well-posed infinite-dimensional Bayesian inverse problem~\citep{Stuart10, Bui-ThanhGhattasMartinEtAl13a}.